DoonOnthon/GamePulse/README.md

 We appreciate the contributions of all developers who have helped make GamePulse a reality.
 If you're interested in contributing to this project, feel free to explore our [Contribution Guidelines](CONTRIBUTING.md) to get started.

-We appreciate the contributions of all developers who have helped make GamePulse a reality.
-If you're interested in contributing to this project, feel free to explore our [Contribution Guidelines](CONTRIBUTING.md) to get started.

 ## License

 GamePulse is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the project in accordance with the terms specified in the license.